 - High School Juniors: Must be in the upper one-third of class or test score at or above the 70th percentile on any nationally standardized, norm-reference test such as the ACT, PSAT, or SAT.

 - High School Seniors: Must be in the upper one-half of class or test score at or above the 50th percentile on any nationally standardized, norm-referenced test such as the ACT, PSAT, or SAT.

 High School Sophomores & Career Technical Education: Sophomore Course List

 A student who is in 10th grade and has attained a passing score ("meets and exceeds" or score of 850) on the 8th grade MN Comprehensive Assessment (MCA) in reading and meets any of the other course prerequisites or course enrollment standards established by the college, including but not limited to assessment test scores, program admission or other requirements of the Career Technical Course they wish to enroll in.
-Sophomores are allowed to take one career technical education course during the first semester of enrollment.
-If the student receives a grade of a C or better in the course, the student shall be allowed to take additional career technical courses in subsequent term
+Sophomores are allowed to take one career technical education (CTE) course during the first semester of enrollment.
+If the student receives a grade of a C or better in the course, the student shall be allowed to take additional courses in the subsequent term.

 - If the public school student did not take the MCA in the 8th grade, the student must achieve an accuplacer reading score that meets the reading score required for the career technical course they are enrolling in